-The Regional Winners will be announced at each local ceremony, which will be held between August to September 2019.
-All Nominees will be acknowledged and presented with a certificate at one of 20 ceremonies throughout the State.
-Due to large numbers of nominations; individual nominees will be permitted to bring one guest to the regional ceremony; volunteer team nominees will be permitted to bring 3 volunteer team members to the regional ceremony; and nominators will receive an invitation for themselves only to attend in support of their nominee(s) in each region.
+The Regional Winners will be announced at each local ceremony, which will be held between August to October 2022.
+All Nominees will be acknowledged and presented with a certificate at one of 24 ceremonies throughout the State.
+Due to large numbers of nominations; individual nominees will be permitted to bring one guest to the regional ceremony; volunteer team nominees will be permitted to bring a total of 3 volunteer team members to the regional ceremony.

-The Corporate & Volunteer Management category finalists will be announced at a Ceremony in Sydney in November.
+The Employee Volunteer, Volunteer Leader & Not-for-Profit Voluntary Governance category finalists will be announced at a Ceremony in Sydney in November.

-All Regional Winners and Corporate Finalists will be invited to attend the NSW Volunteer of the Year Award Ceremony in Sydney, where the state winners will be announced.
+All Regional Winners and Finalists will be invited to attend the NSW Volunteer of the Year Award State Ceremony in Sydney, where the state winners will be announced.

 Are Nominators invited to the Regional Ceremonies?

 Due to the large number of nominees for the NSW Volunteer of the Year Awards, we are not always able to invite the nominators to attend the Regional Ceremonies.
 In the event there are additional tickets available, nominators will receive an invitation to attend (one ticket only) closer to the date of the Regional Ceremony.

 If I can’t attend my local Regional Ceremony, can I attend a different one?